siddharth-jain-08/aryaAi_assignment/README.md

 from sklearn.metrics import plot_confusion_matrix
 from sklearn.feature_selection import chi2, SelectKBest

-load the data set on which you want to test the results as a dataframe and pass it to the function final_script in the final_script.ipynb file
+load the data set on which you want to test the results as a dataframe Download the pretrained model named finalized_model.sav to print output on test data.
+Pass the data to the function final_script in the final_script.ipynb file to generate output.

+Example
+#install dependencies

+df = pd.read_csv('')
+svm = pickle.load('')
+final_script(df, svm)